Update: Walgreens Agrees to Pay

 In a civil complaint, the Justice Department alleges that Walgreens knowingly filled millions of prescriptions for controlled substances that lacked a legitimate medical purpose, were not valid, and/or were not issued in the usual course of professional practice.
 Among the unlawful prescriptions were those for dangerous and excessive quantities of opioids, for early refills of opioids, and for the especially dangerous and abused combination of drugs known as the “trinity,” which is made up of an opioid, a benzodiazepine, and a muscle relaxant.
 The complaint alleges that Walgreens’ actions helped to fuel the prescription opioid crisis and that some patients died after overdosing on opioids shortly after filling unlawful prescriptions at Walgreens.
 Read a story from The Associated Press and a Department of Justice press release.

 SMP Resource Center products often contain links to copyrighted material.
-The SMP Resource Center is providing these links as a convenience and for informational purposes in our efforts to report and educate on Medicare fraud; they do not constitute a guarantee, endorsement, or approval by SMP of any of the information available on the external site.
+These informational links are provided for convenience and informational purposes to educate; they do not constitute a guarantee, endorsement, or approval by the SMP of the information available on any linked external site.
 SMP bears no responsibility for the accuracy, legality, or content of the external site or for that of subsequent links.
-If you have any questions or concerns about the links provided, please contact the SMP Center at nliebau@smpresource.org
+If you have any questions, please email info@smpresource.org.